- Big Picture learning is offered at Launceston Big Picture School and Hobart City High School.

 Is Big Picture learning for me/my child?

-- have motivation and capacity for self-directed, independent learning
+- self-directed and independent learning

 What is Big Picture Learning?